Tax Refund Loans: Details and How To Get One

 Cons

-• You can encounter hefty loan fees and annual percentage rates (APRs), making the total loan cost relatively high.
+• Hefty loan fees, making the total loan cost relatively high

-Teresa Dodson, a debt expert and the founder of Greenbacks Consulting, believes consumers are better off forgoing a tax refund loan if at all possible.
+Teresa Dodson, a debt expert and founder of Greenbacks Consulting, believes consumers are better off forgoing a tax refund loan whenever possible.
 “If you can wait for your refund and skip the additional fees you may get charged for the loan, do it.
 It's your money, keep it,” Dodson says.

 Where To Get a Tax Refund Loan

-Tax preparation companies offer tax refund advance loans.
-Here are three companies that currently offer this option.
+Tax preparation companies typically provide tax refund advance loans.
+Here are a couple of companies that currently offer this option.

 Steps To Getting a Tax Refund Loan

-The eligibility criteria for tax refund loans vary by lender, but in most cases, here are a few criteria you may need to satisfy:
+Eligibility criteria for tax refund loans vary by lender, but in most cases you may need to meet requirements such as:

-• Your refund amount must be over the lender’s minimum threshold.
+• A refund amount above the lender’s minimum threshold

 The tax preparer may set up a temporary bank account or provide a prepaid debit card for you if you’re eligible.
 The loan amount will be deposited in your account directly.
 All fees and charges will be deducted from the income tax refund amount, and the remaining amount will be paid to you.